AscorbicAcid-8848/Smart-flight-check-in-kiosk/Readme.md

 - Open the idea from the terminal by type "idea" and press enter.
 - Click File-Open and choose the project folder.
 - Click Run-Run 'Launcher' to start the program (hint: if you can't find the Run 'Launcher', please click the "project" button and find Launcher at "se/src/main/java/main". open the Launcher class and click the green triangle to start the program)
+###3.
+Initialize the backend data
+- Please run the test/mocks/MockAllTest before starting the System to refresh the data.
 ## Test Files
 Test files are located at src/test/java